Archive for Free Patterns

 When you complete the 7th row, you’ll have 8 edging stitches on each side.
 On the 8th (wrong-side) row, cast off the first 4 stitches so you only have 4 stitches remaining before the first marker.
 Work across.
 When you turn to begin the 9th row, immediately cast off 4 stitches (4 stitches remain before first marker) — then follow chart for row 9 (k1, yo, ssk, yo, k1).

 Ok, so keep working until you’re nearly out of yarn.
+End after having cast off the edge stitches so there are 4 stitches remaining on each side next to the purl columns (you might have to fudge this a bit).
 I put my working stitches on a string after a while and worked the edging across the cast-on stitches using the other end of the yarn, and then I knew I really only needed a little bit left for the last short edging.

 To work the short-end edgings: